 Beth quickly picks up on Nick’s implication.

 The Unproductive and the Felons-in-Training attend Haysdale High School.
 Haysdale plays a pivotal role in the story.
-Not only is it an educational institute but also the location for criminal activity.
+Not only is it an educational institution but also the location for criminal activity.
 Though Nick has just been made aware of the matter, he has a sinking feeling that this activity has been going on for a while now.

 CALLAHAN is available in ebook and paperback on Amazon Kindle.
 Click on the link below to preview or buy CALLAHAN.